abhimanyupallavisudhir/pramaana/README.md

 # Import from Zotero:
 # NOTE: see below for how to export your Zotero library in a way that can be imported into Pramana
 pramaana import /path/to/special_bbt_export.bib

+# Cleanup operations
+# For now this just does:
+# 1) change all citation keys to match name of folder containing bib file
 ```

 Basic commands (all of these support the basic options supported by the commands they wrap, e.g. `rm -rf`, but the options need to be added at the *end*):